Nicop06/nicop06.github.io/_posts/2015-12-19-setting-up-the-nas.markdown

 First, you need to chose a disk holding the swap partition.
 This is not required if you have a massive amount of RAM, but can be useful if you plan on hibernating your server.
-You could try to balance the swap over the drives, like putting a 2GB partition on the 2TB disk and a 1GB partition on each 1TB disk, but I considered losing 4GB of storage acceptable.
+You could try to balance the swap over the drives, by putting a 2GB partition on the 2TB disk and a 1GB partition on each 1TB disk for instance, unless you don't mind wasting a few GB.

-We will assume that `/dev/sda` is the 2TB disks.
+We will assume that `/dev/sda` is the 2TB disk.
 To check that, you can run `dmesg | grep '2.00 TB'`.
 Be careful, as any mistake you do at this step can destroy all your data.
-In my case, I only had empty disks and the installation media so I didn't have to worry too much.
+In my case, I only had empty disks and the installation media so I didn't have to worry.

 ``` shell_session
 # fdisk /dev/sda